Front Porch Step: Allegations of sexual misconduct

 McElfresh has been accused by several young people of sexual harassment through mobile phones, including sending nude pictures of himself to underaged girls.
 This led to a petition demanding he be removed from the 2015 Warped Tour.
 His record label, Pure Noise Records, and Kevin Lyman, creator of the Warped Tour, announced they were aware of the allegations.

-On 4 January 2015 McElfresh announced via his Facebook page that he had suspended all current tour dates, including Warped Tour, due to the allegations.
+On January 4, 2015, McElfresh announced via his Facebook page that he had suspended all current tour dates, including Warped Tour, due to the allegations.

-On 3 April 2015, McElfresh issued a public statement via Facebook.
+On April 3, 2015, McElfresh issued a public statement via Facebook.
 In it, he explained that when growing up, he had self-esteem issues and "certainly was not a ladies man," and when he finally got his breakthrough with music, he was surprised at how much attention from female fans he received.
 He admitted that he had corresponded through text messages with women, some of whom were underaged, but claimed that the conversations were "not as one sided as they seem," pointing out that no charges had been brought against him.
 He also stated that even though some of the conversations were sexual in nature, "(he) only had conversations with willing participants".
 McElfresh then admitted that [he] "wondered if (he) wanted to be alive anymore" in the few months after the allegations were brought up, and took a break from social media after being dropped by his label and removed from all tours, considering it the "greatest thing (he) could have ever done".
 He also stated that he intends to return to music in the summer.

-On 1 July 2015, McElfresh performed his first show since the allegations were brought, at the Acoustic Basement at the Nashville, Tennessee stop of Warped Tour.
+On July 1, 2015, McElfresh performed his first show since the allegations were brought, at the Acoustic Basement at the Nashville, Tennessee stop of Warped Tour.
 Warped Tour founder Kevin Lyman stated that he had spoken with McElfresh's personal counselor, who said that the performance would be a part of his therapy, he would not be paid for the show, and he would not appear at any other stops of the tour.
 Lyman stated that he allowed McElfresh to perform the show because he has not been charged with a misdemeanor, stating that "If he was a legitimate danger to anyone, he simply wouldn't be here."
 Many bands tweeted their opinions of the situation, practically all in distaste.
 McElfresh also dealt with a concertgoer in the crowd who publicly criticized him, saying "The difference between you and me is that I know who I am, and I am very proud of that.
 So you can go ahead, watch my set.
 Thank you very much.
 Thanks for the ticket money, dude."

 The controversy was the subject of a song by Stray from the Path entitled "D.I.E.P.I.G.", which attacks musicians who use their fame to abuse young girls.

-On June 2, 2016 McElfresh released his first single in over a year, "Help Me Hurt", a Christian song vaguely addressing the allegations and asking God for forgiveness.
+Personal life

+As of 2023, McElfresh is a born again Christian and announced he has a son with his wife Chanel.